elvismelo/paper_school_dropout/README.md

 ## Ethical Considerations

-We may be tempted to claim that this dataset contains the only attributes capable of predicting someone's income.
-However, we know that is not true, and we will need to deal with the class imbalances somehow.
+In the context of XAI applied to the dropout problem, we're aware that the model does not accurately predict all the reasons that make a student dropping out.
+As a limitation, we also know that the proportion of the data is insufficient to predict dropout students, due to the unbalance of the target class.

 ## Caveats and Recommendations

-It should be noted that the model trained in this project was used only for validation of a complete data pipeline.
-It is notary that some important issues related to dataset imbalances exist, and adequate techniques need to be adopted in order to balance it.
+In this work it was used to predict student dropout using a black-box model.
+Since this is an Education related problem, needs interpretability of its results, such as using XAI frameworks.
+There are some important issues related to data set imbalances, and that appropriate techniques need to be adopted in order to balance it.
+For this, artificial data could be generated with class balancing techniques.
+The one used in this work was the SMOTE technique.